gcbel/aptitude/README.md

 Visit the site [here](https://withaptitude.com/).

 Productivity application built to help users track and achieve their goals.
+Allows users to create dashboards that track their goals, habits, todos, and more.

 Built with React, Vite, Tailwind, Framer, Node.js, Express.js, MongoDB, Mongoose and JWT.